Nirdhan Utthan Bank Limited

 The bank was established with the vision of becoming a bank with a social conscience that enables poor to contribute equally to a prosperous, self-reliant rural society through self-employment and social awareness and help reduce poverty in Nepal.
 Established with the mission of extending financial services and social awareness to the poor in under-served and un-served areas of Nepal in a sustainable manner, the bank considers it as its primary goal to reach a maximum number of poor households with potential and financial viability by adopting proven delivery mechanism, develop a well-managed institution with high staff morality and enhance women’s ‘self-respect’ through social awareness, proper use and on-time repayments of loans, regular savings and provision of related micro-finance services.

-The bank has been providing its services to the people through its 105 branch offices in forty districts of the country.
+The bank has been providing its services to the people through its 174 branch offices spread over 77 districts of the country.
 The bank provides loans such as general loan, agricultural loan, renewable energy loans, housing loans, foreign employment loans, educational loans, microenterprise loans and emergency loans.
 It also provides saving schemes such as savings to group members (compulsory saving, voluntary saving, centre fund savings and recurring savings), savings to general public (easy saving, special savings, employee saving accounts, recurring deposit and fixed deposit scheme), micro insurance product such as livestock insurance, micro-life insurance (Grameen Karza Beema) and remittance facilities.

 For further details, contact: